Eleven (Jeff Lorber and Mike Stern album): Background

 Stern and Lorber first crossed paths in the early 1980s when Jeff Lorber Fusion opened for Miles Davis's band, which then featured Stern on guitar.
 The collaborative effort was initiated by Haslip, who also contributed bass and production work to the album.
-Haslip had previously collaborated with Stern on a Yellowjackets album and had also worked with Lorber on different projects in the past.
+Haslip had previously collaborated with Stern on various projects, including on a Yellowjackets album.

 On the collaboration with Lorber, Stern said that the opportunity to work with him presented an opportunity to work with someone with a different musical background.

 It's really a challenge to work with a guy at that level who is playing a style that’s a little different than mine, but one that I definitely enjoy listening to and I appreciate.
 And so, I’m just glad to have that chance to kind of be tested in that way and see what I can do to hang in there and contribute and make great music with one of my colleagues who I really respect.
 I enjoy his musicality so much.